tatabong18/valemia_atabong_braidstribeapp_capstone/README.md

 Developer: Valemia Atabong

 Description:
-A web application for taking and managing orders for braiding hair and product/service website.
+A web application for taking and managing orders for braiding hair products/service website.

 How to Run the Website:
 This site runs on server.port=8099